HolidayPirates

 Before you decide to pay for extras like a GPS or a child seat, do some research.

 Most airlines will let you travel with things like car seats for free.
 Consider taking your own rather than using one from the hire company.
-It's not just about price: you will be sure it's adequate.
+It's not just about price: you will also be sure it's adequate.
 Hire car seats can be older and might not be suited to your child's age.

 Pirate tip: Even if you don't want to pay roaming charges to use your phone as GPS, you can always download maps for offline use.